Scores Of People In Puerto Rico Remain Without Shelter, Power Days After 6.4 Quake

 In fact, one independent scientific organization that tracks earthquakes tweeted that a smaller quake, registering at magnitude 3.2, hit Friday morning about 15 miles west of the port city of Ponce.

 There are signs, however, that some semblance of normalcy is returning.
 Puerto Rico's electric utility, PREPA, tweeted Friday that roughly 80% of its customers have their power back on.
-Still Puerto Rico's governor, Wanda Vázquez, tweeted Friday that the government continues to gather information so it can get food and housing and other aid to people impacted by the quake.
+Still, Puerto Rico's governor, Wanda Vázquez, tweeted Friday that the government continues to gather information so it can get food, housing and other aid to people impacted by the quake.

 Cada comunidad merece atención y prioridad, llegamos a Alturas del Cafetal en Yauco para recoger información para seguir diligenciando ayudas.
 La administración activó los servicios de emergencia para buscar vivienda, alimentos, entre otros. @ODSECPR @DeptVivienda @DeptoFamiliaPR pic.twitter.com/r7X6r2baGa— Wanda Vázquez Garced (@wandavazquezg) January 10, 2020

-Celebrity chef José Andrés has mobilized his nonprofit World Central Kitchen to help serve meals for victims in Puerto Ricans.
+Celebrity chef José Andrés has mobilized his nonprofit World Central Kitchen to help serve meals for victims in Puerto Rico.
 He said on Friday that the kitchen is in its third day providing food for those in need, saying in a video posted to Twitter, "We are doing our best to make sure every need of everybody is covered."

 From our Sandwich operation in Ponce.....it’s great to see the community coming together and helping!
 Puerto Rico feeding Puerto Rico....@WCKitchen #ChefsForPuertoRico pic.twitter.com/2uXt0u5yFa— José Andrés (@chefjoseandres) January 10, 2020